aws-powertools/powertools-lambda-python/docs/quickstart.md

     ```

 With powertools tracer we have much cleaner code right now.

 To make our methods visible in the traces, we add `@tracer.capture_method` decorator to the processing methods.
 We add annotations directly in the code without adding it with the context handler using the `tracer.put_annotation` method.
 Since we add the `@tracer.capture_lambda_handler` decorator for our `lambda_handler`, powertools automatically adds cold start information as an annotation.
-It also automatically append Lambda response as a metadata into trace, so we don't need to worry about it as well.
+It also automatically append Lambda response as a metadata into trace, so we don't need to worry about it.
 !!! tip
     For differences between annotations and metadata in traces, please follow [link](https://awslabs.github.io/aws-lambda-powertools-python/latest/core/tracer/#annotations-metadata).

 Therefore, you should see traces of your Lambda in the X-ray console.
 === "Example X-RAY Console View"
 ![Tracer utility](./media/tracer_utility_showcase_2.png)

 You may consider using **CloudWatch ServiceLens** which links the CloudWatch metrics and logs, in addition to traces from the AWS X-Ray.

 It gives you a complete view of your apps and their dependencies, making your services more observable.
 From here, you can browse to specific logs in CloudWatch Logs Insight, Metrics Dashboard or Traces in CloudWatch X-Ray traces.
 === "Example CloudWatch ServiceLens View"